I Know What You Did Last Summer: Plot

 On July 4, 1996, in Southport, North Carolina, Julie James and her friends Ray Bronson, Helen Shivers, and Barry Cox drive to the beach while celebrating Helen's victory at the beauty pageant.
-On the way back, Barry's drunken antics cause Ray to accidentally hit a pedestrian; they assume they killed him.
-Julie's friend Max passes by on the road, and they hide their crime from him to buy them more time to decide what to do.
+On the way back, Barry's drunken antics cause Ray to accidentally hit a pedestrian, assuming they killed him.
+Julie's friend Max passes by on the road, and they hide their crime from him to buy more time to decide what to do.
 Barry and Helen try to dump the body in the water, but the pedestrian wakes up and grabs Helen.
 Barry pushes him into the water, and the group makes a pact to never discuss what happened.

 One year later, Julie returns home from college for the summer.
-The friends have gone their separate ways, with none of them pursuing their dreams due to struggling with the incident.
+The friends have gone their separate ways, with none of them pursuing their dreams, due to trauma from the incident.
 Julie receives a letter stating, "I know what you did last summer!"
 She and Helen take the note to Barry, who suspects Max is pulling a stunt on them.
 Julie meets Ray, who now works as a fisherman.
-Max is killed by a figure in a raincoat wielding a hook.
-That night, Barry is ambushed by the assailant, who steals and drives his car, nearly running him over.
+Max is killed by a figure in a fisherman slicker wielding a hook.
+That night, Barry is ambushed by the killer, who steals his car, hitting Barry, but refraining from killing him.

 Julie researches newspaper articles, believing that the man they ran over was a local named David Egan.
-Helen and Julie meet David's sister Missy at her home under the guise that their car broke down.
+Helen and Julie meet David's sister, Missy, at her home, under the guise that their car broke down.
 Missy explains that a friend of David's named Billy Blue visited her to pay his respects.
 That night, the killer sneaks into Helen's house and cuts off her hair while she sleeps.